Physical vs Economic Occupancy

 Possibly one of the most compelling reasons to consider management is because of how management companies are paid.
 Most companies will charge a percentage of the monthly rental income.
 This makes them highly motivated to run your facility as efficiently and effectively as possible.

 Again, we will use a 100-unit facility.
-Currently, there are 3 units being used internally by the manager/owner, 16 receiving an incentive, and none that are physically vacant.
+Currently, 3 units are being used internally by the manager/owner, 16 receiving an incentive, and none that are physically vacant.
 The economic occupancy in this example is:

 3% (“unrentable”) + 16% (incentives) + 0% (unrented) =